CzyzCode/DS18B20_Sensor_Scanner/README.md

 # DS18B20 Sensor Scanner

 A simple ESP32-based program to scan and display the addresses of DS18B20 temperature sensors connected to a 1-Wire bus.
-This program helps identify all sensors on the bus, validate their addresses using CRC, and count the number of detected sensors..
+This program helps identify all sensors on the bus, validate their addresses using CRC, and count the number of detected sensors.

 ## Features
 - Scans the 1-Wire bus for connected devices.